At the filling station

-We sometimes receive complaints from motorists who find that on replacing the nozzle in the pump that the price indicator ‘runs on’ by an additional 1p.
+We sometimes receive complaints from motorists who find that on replacing the nozzle in the pump that the price indicator ‘runs on’ by an additional 1 or 2 pence.

 Measurement of fuel in a petrol pump involves the pumped fuel causing a ‘pulser’ to rotate and send a signal to a processor (computer).
 The customer display shows the quantity delivered and the price as calculated by the computer.

-Before a pump can be put into use in the UK, it must be granted a Certificate of Approval issued by the National Weights and Measures Laboratory.
-Part of the Laboratory’s approval process is that they must be satisfied with the method of price computation.
+Before a pump can be put into use in the UK, it must be granted a Type Examination Certificate issued by a Notified Body.
+Part of the Notified Body’s approval process is that they must be satisfied with the method of price computation.